nigelcharman/concordion-google-calculator/README.md

-# Global Serial
+# Per Specification Parallel

 * Uses the parallel Concordion runner to run the specs.
-* Creates a WebDriver instance per thread.
+* Creates and closes a WebDriver instance per specification.